KernFerm/BubblesTheDev-WebBrowser/README.md

 The multilingual layer is designed to scale without turning into a cloud translation system.
 Language data stays local, translation packs are checked before use, and the browser applies translated interface text in a safer way.

+The local `locales` folder has also been refreshed across the shipped modules so the current locale packs are fully translated for the browser's supported interface surfaces instead of being left as partial English-first placeholders.

 ### Streaming Hub 🎬

 The browser includes an isolated Streaming Hub for supported providers.
 Supported services currently include: